-Figure 7: Manual Volume Control
+Figure 5: Manual Volume Control

 Proto-Sound® 3.0 features are activated by sequences of Bell and Horn button pushes described below.
 Please read the full descriptions of each feature before using it.
-To use these buttons to activate features rather than to blow the horn or ring the bell, you should tap the buttons very quickly with a 1⁄2-second pause between button presses.
+To use these buttons to activate features rather than to blow the horn or ring the bell, you should tap the buttons very quickly with a /2-second pause between button presses.
 You may need to practice your timing to make this work smoothly.

-Ti iming Cha rt
+Timing Chart

-Press 1⁄2 Sec.
-Press 1⁄2 Sec.
+Press 1/2 Sec.
+Press 1/2 Sec.
 Press

 Horn Pause Bell Pause Bell

 Short & Short & Short &

 Firm Firm Firm

 Total Time Lapse: 1 1⁄2 Seconds

-Feature to Be Activated Button Code: Marker Lights 1 Bell, 1 Horn/Whistles PFA (Passenger/Freight Announcements) 1 Bell, 2 Horn/Whistles Fire the Rear Coupler 1 Bell, 3 Horn/Whistles Fire the Front Coupler 1 Bell, 4 Horn/Whistles Speed Control On/Off 1 Horn/Whistle, 2 Bells (from Neutral only) Lock into a Direction 1 Horn/Whistle, 3 Bells Reset to Factory Defaults 1 Horn/Whistle, 5 Bells (from Neutral only)
+Feature to Be Activated Button Code: Marker Lights 1 Bell, 1 Horn/Whistles PFA (Passenger/Freight Announcements) 1 Bell, 2 Horn/Whistles Fire the Rear Coupler 1 Bell, 3 Horn/Whistles Fire the Front Coupler 1 Bell, 4 Horn/Whistles Speed Control On/Off 1 Horn/Whistle, 2 Bells (from Neutral only) Lock into a Direction 1 Horn/Whistle, 3 Bells Ditch Lights (On/Off) 1 Horn/Whistle, 4 Bells Reset to Factory Defaults 1 Horn/Whistle, 5 Bells (from Neutral only)

-^{}Only applicable to engines equipped with marker lights
+\Only applicable to engines equipped with ditch and/or marker lights